phaidra/phaidra-admin-manual/Classification_server/using_skosmos_with_fuseki.md

 1. Open a command prompt and cd into apache-jena-fuseki directory (e.g. /var/www/fuseki)
 2. Run Fuseki Server from the command prompt: ./fuseki-server

+It is very important to change the directory to the fuseki folder before starting fuseki, otherwise fuseki will not run correctly (E.g. by starting the web UI of fuseki "Error 404: Not Found" message can be expected.)

+Other solution is to set the variable FUSEKI_BASE (see http://jena.apache.org/documentation/fuseki2/fuseki-run.html).

 #### Options for starting Fuseki

 Basically, there are two options for starting Fuseki, depending on the location where the dataset will be stored and handled.
 The dataset can be either in the memory or in a separate directory (usually called tdb).
 If the dataset is in a separate directory, the index files are stored in a separate folder (usually called lucene), too.

 * The --mem /ds  option is a shorthand for running Fuseki without a configuration file (--file is similar too) and data set will be in the memory
 * If you need a configuration file to use jena-text you must use the --config config-file (e.g --config jena-text-config.ttl) option